All players are required to know the Rockville SportsPlex rules. Players will not be exempt from the rules because they did not know house policies.

 Any team that causes a game to be called by the referee before time has expired due to unsportsmanlike conduct or extreme unsafe play shall forfeit that game Michael & Son Sportsplex at Rockville has a ZERO TOLERANCE POLICY toward fighting.
 Anyone fighting will be ejected and they will be banned from the facility permanently.
 This means that said player cannot participate or spectate at the SportsPlex ever again.

 - A player or coach red carded for the offense of “foul and abusive language” will be suspended as outlined above.

-- A player red carded for the offense of “persistent infraction of the rules after receiving a caution (yellow card) or a third 2 minute time penalty” will be suspended as outlined above.
+- A player red carded for the offense of “persistent infraction of the rules” or receiving a second yellow card will be suspended as outlined above.